Vishakha7906/Basic-HTML-Webpage/README.md

-It contains the code of basic HTML to make a webpage
+It contains the code of basic HTML to make a responsive webpage.